anozman/storm_chasing_app/README.md

 ---

 ## Overview
-The **Storm Chasing App** is an interactive, map-driven application designed for storm chasers to monitor radar data, process storm patterns, and visualize AI-based predictions.
+The **Storm Chasing App** is an interactive, map-driven application designed for storm chasers to monitor radar data and visualize AI-based predictions.
 The app combines a Python-based backend with a sleek, interactive React.js frontend.

 ![Version](https://img.shields.io/badge/version-0.1.0-blue?style=for-the-badge)
 ## Version History